SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

 ## Release Notes

-We keep our release notes (aka changelog) concise with links to documentation and images for updated UI elements.
-You can find the full list of supported frontmatter fields [here](https://docusaurus.io/docs/api/plugins/@docusaurus/plugin-content-blog).
+We keep our release notes concise with links to documentation and images for updated UI elements.
+You're welcome to add [frontmatter](https://docusaurus.io/docs/api/plugins/@docusaurus/plugin-content-blog) such as tags and keywords.

+In release notes, do not use relative links when cross-referencing to doc topics.
+Use the full path, like this:

+`For more information, see [where Metrics Operator](https://help.sumologic.com/docs/metrics/metrics-operators/where/)`

 ### Text only